Data Processing Agreement

 1. General Information

-Data protection and IT security is a central component of our daily work at Omnifact GmbH.
-We therefore continuously supplement and optimize our measures for IT security and the protection of your data.
-This document represents a current excerpt of our measures with which we protect personal data.
+Data protection and IT security are a central component of our daily work at Omnifact GmbH.
+We continuously supplement and optimize our measures for IT security and the protection of your data.
+This document represents a current excerpt of the measures with which we protect personal data.

 2. Catalog of Technical and Organizational Measures